vce-sofdev/hello-world/README.md

 # hello-world

+Welcome to your first task for VCE Software Development! 🎉

+Contents:

 1. [Assignment description](#assignment-description)
 1. [Instructions](#instructions)
 1. [Marking criteria](#marking-criteria)

 ## Assignment description

-Welcome to your first task for VCE Software Development! 🎉

 The goal for this task is to start getting familiar with using GitHub and VSCode.
 You should already be familiar with some Python, but if not, you will learn how to print messages using Python as well. 💻🐍

 ### 📚 Learning intentions

 * Know how assignments can be accessed for class
-* Know how tasks and assignments can be submitted for class
+* Know how assignments can be submitted for class
-* Get an introduction to some professional software development tools
+* Get an introduction to professional software development tools

 ### 🎓 Success criteria